-Residential Licensing monitors assisted living homes on a biannual basis to determine compliance with regulations.
-It is responsible for oversight of medication management practices within assisted living homes, including monitoring medication regimens.
-The biannual evaluation includes review of resident assisted living plans to ensure that medication management activities have been completed by a registered nurse at three-month intervals and that that any concerns or problems with a medication regimen, type of medication, or usage patterns have been documented, addressed, and resolved.
+Residential Licensing monitors assisted living homes and adult host homes on a biennial basis to determine compliance with regulations.
+It is responsible for oversight of medication management practices within assisted living homes and adult host homes, including monitoring medication regimens.
+The biennial evaluation includes review of resident assisted living plans to ensure that medication management activities have been completed by a registered nurse at three-month intervals and that that any concerns or problems with a medication regimen, type of medication, or usage patterns have been documented, addressed, and resolved.

 Residential Licensing responds to complaints or incidents involving medication management with an investigation of the circumstances that led to a medication error and takes action to correct the practices contributing to the error.
 If an investigation reveals medication management deficiencies that indicate imminent risks to participants, Residential Licensing requires immediate corrective action.
-For other deficiencies, Residential Licensing requires the assisted living homes to develop and submit a Corrective Action Plan for approval, specifying the timeframe within which the plan must be submitted, generally 30 days from the date of issuance, depending upon the deficiencies noted.
+For other deficiencies, Residential Licensing requires the assisted living homes and the adult host home to develop and submit a Corrective Action Plan for approval, specifying the timeframe within which the plan must be submitted, generally 30 days from the date of issuance, depending upon the deficiencies noted.

 Once the deficiencies have been corrected, a report of compliance is submitted to and reviewed by Residential Licensing which may conduct a follow-up investigation or inspection to determine compliance.
-If the provider does not comply with the Plan, Residential Licensing has authority to convert a standard assisted living home license to a probationary license until the deficiencies are corrected, 7 AAC 75.020 - 75.070, or may suspend or revoke the assisted living homes license.
+If the provider does not comply with the Plan, Residential Licensing has authority to convert a standard assisted living home license or a standard adult host home license to a probationary license until the deficiencies are corrected, AS 47.32 140(d) or may suspend or revoke the assisted living home or the adult host home's license.